obsidian-html/obsidian-html.github.io/md/Configurations/Modes.md

 Read more [Process All](../Configurations/Process%20All.md).

 ## Create index from tags
 If you want to dynamically create an index that contains links to notes with certain tags, you can use this mode.
 Read more: [Create index from tags](../Configurations/Create%20index%20from%20tags.md).

+## Create index from directory structure
+If you want to dynamically create an index that contains a folder/filetree based on your html output folder.
+Read more: [Create Index from Directory Structure](../Configurations/Create%20Index%20from%20Directory%20Structure.md).